ibm-cloud-docs/security-compliance/scopes.md

   Be sure to give a descriptive name as you use this field later to configure scans and remediation.

 5. Select an environment.
-Options include AWS, IBM, GCP, and On-prem.
+Options include AWS, Azure, IBM, GCP, and On-prem.
 6. Select the **Collector** that you want to use.
 7. Select the **Credentials** that match the collector that you selected in the previous step.
 8. Click **Next**.